cpage-pivotal/time-mcp/README.md

 ./mvnw clean package
 ```

+Alternatively, you can download the pre-built server from the [Releases](https://github.com/cpage-pivotal/time-mcp/releases/tag/1.0.0-snapshot) page.

 ## Configuration

 You will need to supply a configuration for the server for your MCP Client.
+To run the Claude Desktop client on OSX, you will edit the config file at `~/Library/Application\ Support/Claude/claude_desktop_config.json`

 Here's what the configuration looks like for [claude_desktop_config.json](https://modelcontextprotocol.io/quickstart/user):

 ```
 {